Driven quadrature and spin squeezing in a cavity-coupled ensemble of two-level states

 A direct proportionality between the cavity-field quadrature and the ensembles dipole quadrature was described to scale as a function of the ratio between the collective coupling strength and the relative cavity- and ensemble-loss rates, which is modifiable via the relative detuning of the cavity and the external driving field.
 Consequentially, the degradation of the cavity-field squeezing by the ensemble's pure-dephasing rate was observed to be mitigated by increasing the relative detuning, at the expense of decreasing the intra-cavity amplitude.

-Frequency-modulated quadrature squeezing was also shown to concur with entangled spin-squeezing in a weakly-driven regime, where the driving Rabi frequency was orders of magnitude lower than the collective coupling strength.
+Frequency-modulated quadrature squeezing was also shown to concur with entangled spin squeezing in a weakly driven regime, where the driving Rabi frequency was orders of magnitude lower than the collective coupling strength.
 Unlike the steady-state regime, frequency-modulated squeezing is more susceptible to the presence of a finite pure-dephasing rate, which is instead only mitigated by larger cavity coupling rates.

 Albeit using a rudimentary Dicke Hamiltonian and Markov-approximated rate equations, this work highlights the possibility of continuously generating quadrature squeezed light from a cavity via applying an off-axis drive to a coupled ensemble, which exceeds the free-space limit of a single two-level emitter.
-Furthermore, the pure-dephasing rate of the ensemble constituents, and thereby by extension the ensembles inhomogeneous broadening, may be mitigated with an appropriately detuned and driven configuration, although optimized squeezing is obtained at the expense of the cavity's output field amplitude and bandwith.
-Notably, the generation of entangled spin-squeezed states is found to be inherent in a weakly-driven regime, but bandwidth-limited depending on the driving and pure-dephasing rates.
+Furthermore, the pure-dephasing rate of the ensemble constituents and, by extension, the ensemble's inhomogeneous broadening, may be mitigated with an appropriately detuned and driven configuration, although optimized squeezing is obtained at the expense of the cavity's output field amplitude and bandwith.
+Notably, the generation of entangled spin-squeezed states is found to be inherent in a weakly driven regime, but is bandwidth limited depending on the driving and pure-dephasing rates.

 The motivating interest of this work has been in exploring the limits in optimizing quadrature squeezing from an ensemble of emitters, using a cavity and off-axis near-resonant driving.
-While more sophisticated theoretical approaches need to be considered, these results provide an informative basis for the experimental exploration of both practical aspects of near-resonance fluorescence based squeezing using solid-state ensembles.
-This is considered with the particular anticipation of providing solid-state systems with shorter-wavelength and smaller technical footprints, which can compliment established parametric oscillator sources.
+While more sophisticated non-Markovian theoretical approaches need to be considered which account for intra-ensemble interactions, these results provide an informative basis for the experimental exploration of the practical aspects of near-resonance fluorescence based squeezing using solid-state dipole ensembles.
+This is considered in anticipation of providing solid-state systems emitting at shorter-wavelengths and possessing smaller technical footprints, which can compliment established parametric oscillator sources.